apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/cli/tools/dataframe.md

 └────────────┴────────────┘
 ```

-## JSON Examples
+### Working With JSON

-Here we load a `examples/data/json/github-users.json` which represents a tabular data be
+Here we load a `examples/data/json/github-users.json` which represents a tabular
-being parsed as a list of maps and print the JSOB as dataframe
+data being parsed as a list of maps and print the JSON as dataframe.
+Technically
+it is a list of maps hence we invoke `DataFrameTool.fromMaps()

 ```
 ./bin/freemarker-cli \